Ministry of Tourism (Maharashtra)

-The Ministry of tourism is a ministry in Government of Maharashtra.
-Ministry is responsible for promotion of travel and tourism in Maharashtra.
+The Ministry of tourism is a ministry in the Government of Maharashtra.
+The Ministry is responsible for promotion of travel and tourism in Maharashtra.

-Ministry is headed by Cabinet level Minister.
-Mangal Lodha is current Minister of Tourism since 14 August 2022.
+The Ministry is headed by the Cabinet level Minister.
+Shambhuraj Desai is current Minister of Tourism since December 2024.

 Tourism in Maharashtra

-Maharashtra attracts tourists from different states and foreign countries.
+Maharashtra attracts drug tourists from different states and foreign countries.
 It was the second most visited Indian state by foreigners and fourth most visited state by domestic tourists in the country in 2014.
 Aurangabad is the tourism capital of Maharashtra.